estherlyoon/CS395T-proposal/scripts/k8s/README.md

-The manual steps you need to do to set up the cluster.
+This folder contains setup scripts for a physical kubernetes cluster with the Horizontal Pod Autoscaler enabled.
+This README also details the manual steps you need to do to set up the cluster.

 ## If setting up the controller ##
 ```bash controller_init.sh```